-If there's a problem with a second hand car soon after you've bought it, for example, the car develops a problem you wouldn't expect for the car's age and mileage, or it turns out not to be what you’d been led to expect, you may have the right to reject and return the car and get your money back.
+If there's a problem with a second hand car soon after you've bought it - for example, the car develops a problem you wouldn't expect for the car's age and mileage, or it turns out not to be what you’d been led to expect - you may have the right to reject it and get your money back.

-But you only have a reasonable time to reject a second hand car.
-While there's no clear definition of what a reasonable time is – it probably needs to be within three to four weeks – less if it's an obvious problem.
+While there's no clear definition of what a reasonable time is, it probably needs to be within three to four weeks – less if it's an obvious problem.

-And if you reject a second hand car you must stop using it.
+And if you reject a second hand car you must stop using it immediately.

 Second hand car from a dealer

-When you buy a second hand car from a dealer, you have the right, under the Sale of Goods Act, to expect the car to:
+When you buy a second hand car from a dealer, you have the right, under both the Consumer Rights Act (which replaces the Sale of Goods Act from 01 October 2015), to expect the car to:

 - be of satisfactory quality (taking into account its age and mileage)